 Scenario: Marine mass casualty

 The capsized vessel has come into view and number of people can be seen struggling to hold onto its rapidly sinking hull.
 Others are nearby on floating cargo and other structures.
 The first responders on board are able to deploy the EMILYs, but are far enough that their view is at a low angle.
 Also, some parts of the disaster scene are occluded by the floating structures.
 The team decides to send out a group of EMILYs, but also have the quadcopter follow them so they can better assess the situation.
-While the EMILYs are being let out into the water, the quadcopter operator opens his laptop where Mission Planner is already running and the operator selects the Follow_EMILYs script.
+While the EMILYs are being let out into the water, the quadcopter operator opens his laptop where Mission Planner is already running, and the operator selects the Follow_EMILYs script.
 The maximum speed is set from a previously setup configuration file, and the operator is prompted to select which EMILYs are part of the target group.
 The operator hits 0 as code for 'all' and the quadcopter arms, elevates and accelerates toward its first calculated waypoint.
-The EMILYs begin making their way toward the victims and the quadcopter periodically repositions to maintain them in the field of view.
-The first responders can watch the EMILYs travel to the site and since the quadcopter is following from behind and looking ahead, they have a much better sense of the disaster scenario.
+The EMILYs begin making their way toward the victims, and the quadcopter periodically repositions to maintain them in the field of view.
+The first responders can watch the EMILYs travel to the site, and since the quadcopter is following from behind and looking ahead, they have a much better sense of the disaster scenario.
 Better informed, the team selects new waypoints to aid those most in dire need of assistance.
 All the while, the quadcopter provides a view with clear depth perception and no significant occlusions.

 Consideration: Energy efficiency